gowon/amml/README.md

 `<Group>` - Represents a group of assessment blocks.

 ## Referencing Blocks and Groups
-`<Use />` is a reference to a block or group that has already been defined.
+`<Use />` is a reference to a block or group that has already been defined, by id.
   -   `href`

 # Goals